ancestor_tags_list: #

 East Kimberley Clean Energy Project

-The three First Nations groups will each have an initial 25% share in the new company they've formed - Aboriginal Clean Energy, with Pollination also having a 25% share.
+The three Traditional Owner groups each have an initial 25% share in the new company they've formed, Aboriginal Clean Energy, with Pollination also having a 25% share.

 In March 2024 the Australian Renewable Energy Agency (ARENA) committed $1.6 million towards a feasibility study for the project.

-As of August 2024, the Aboriginal Clean Energy partnership had delivered the first phase of the feasibility study, according to the project’s Workforce and Capacity Building Report.
+As of August 2024, the Aboriginal Clean Energy partnership had delivered the first phase of the feasibility study, as per the project’s Workforce and Capacity Building Report.

 Hydrogen and Renewable Energy Act: Issues paper responses (February 2023)